-Indicators Outcomes 3.1 Maintained key capacity levels across ■ Maintained key College of the North Atlantic maintained key capacity levels across academic schools through the following outcomes: academic schools. • Enrollment increased slightly (up 2.4%) in CNA programs over last year.
-Particular improvements occurred in programs such as CAS College Transition and Licensed Practical Nurse. • CNA's capacity level remained steady over last year, with an increase of 11.7% since 2006-2007, particularly in Industrial Trades. • A 'Confidence List' of program capacities was created to improve/expedite the Academic Planning process.
-College of the North Atlantic assessed and enhanced promotional strategies for targeted → Assessed and 3.2 Assessed and enhanced promotional college communities through the following initiatives: and retention strategies for targeted college communities.
-Partnerships developed between CNA and external agencies • Enhanced partnership with Human Resources, Labour and Employment (HRLE) representatives to better reach targeted populations. · Campuses partnered with, developed and fostered relationships with local schools, career counselling agencies and other service providers such as HRLE and Service Canada to develop and promote programs. • Placentia campus working closely with WRDC and Vale Inco to expose women to trades and technology occupations.
-Promotional activities • Campus personnel made high school visits to meet students, parents and counsellors. • CNA displayed information at several local events in communities to promote programs, some in partnership with municipalities and development groups.
+Indicators Outcomes demo- et.
+It is anning academic schools. y College of the North Atlantic maintained key capacity levels across academic schools across through the following outcomes: nd and an ever reas of e.
+Enrollment increased slightly (up 2.4%) in CNA programs over last year.
+Particular improvements occurred in programs such as CAS College Transition and Licensed Practical Nurse.
+CNA's capacity level remained steady over last year, with an increase of 11.7% since ntly ex- of pro- of cur- 2006-2007, particularly in Industrial Trades.
+A 'Confidence List' of program capacities was created to improve/expedite the Academic Planning process. aintain 3.2 ^{Assessed} and and retention strategie omotional college communities through the following initiatives: targeted college comm II have n or in- Partnerships developed between CNA and external agencies Enhanced partnership with Human Resources, Labour and Employment (HRLE) representatives to better reach targeted populations.
+Campuses partnered with, developed and fostered relationships with local schools, career counselling agencies and other service providers such as HRLE and Service Canada to develop and promote programs. ll have reten- support Placentia campus working closely with WRDC and Vale Inco to expose women to trades and technology occupations.
+Promotional activities Campus personnel made high school visits to meet students, parents and counsellors.
+CNA displayed information at several local events in communities to promote programs, some in partnership with municipalities and development groups.
 School and organizational tours of CNA programs were accommodated by CNA campuses.

-- Several campuses celebrated community and college events: - Business Day - ABE Day - · French Carnival Day - · Partner Recognition Day - College Day - Environment Festival (with NL Power) - As a result of student / community involvement, the Community Recreation Leadership program was recognized at local community centres, on CNA website and in local promotional ads. - Burin campus took part in Skills Work for Women with Grade 10 girls (partnered with Skills Canada), as well as Exploring Trades Day with Grade 10 boys (partnered with local school district). - External consultant completed security audit of the Personal Career Plan (PCP) electronic system. - Started process of conducting Access to Information and Protection of Privacy Act (ATIPPA) audit with Privacy Commissioner's Office for CNA's Access for Success strategy. - Expanded Spring Orientation sessions to include all campuses; Gander was a pilot site with 35 students attending for campus tour and meeting with instructors. - Grand Falls-Windsor campus held Open House for prospective students, high school students and the public with a total of 36 showing. - Placentia campus participated in and chaired regional training initiatives and activities. - Disability Services staff participated in session to enhance services for learners with disabilities. - CNA's Advisory Committee for Learners with Disabilities revised and supported the proposed disability services policy and operational procedures. - Gander campus allocated a donation from Boeing Corp to 14 entrance scholarships for Aircraft Maintenance Engineering Technician (AME) and Aircraft Structural Repair Technician (ASR) programs for 2010-2011. - Implemented extensive marketing campaign for new Hunter/Fisher Guide program, with support from INTRD and ACOA.
+Indiators Quites and Indicators Outcomes Several campuses celebrated community and college events: Business Day • ABE Day French Carnival Day Partner Recognition Day College Day Environment Festival (with NL Power) As a result of student / community involvement, the Community Recreation Leadership program was recognized at local community centres, on CNA website and in local promotional ads.
+Burin campus took part in Skills Work for Women with Grade 10 girls (partnered with Skills Canada), as well as Exploring Trades Day with Grade 10 boys (partnered with local school district).
+External consultant completed security audit of the Personal Career Plan (PCP) electronic system.
+Started process of conducting Access to Information and Protection of Privacy Act (ATIPPA) audit with Privacy Commissioner's Office for CNA's Access for Success strategy.
+Expanded Spring Orientation sessions to include all campuses; Gander was a pilot site with 35 students attending for campus tour and meeting with instructors. • Grand Falls-Windsor campus held Open House for prospective students, high school students and the public with a total of 36 showing.
+Placentia campus participated in and chaired regional training initiatives and activities. • Disability Services staff participated in session to enhance services for learners with disabilities.
+CNA's Advisory Committee for Learners with Disabilities revised and supported the proposed disability services policy and operational procedures.
+Gander campus allocated a donation from Boeing Corp to 14 entrance scholarships for Aircraft Maintenance Engineering Technician (AME) and Aircraft Structural Repair Technician (ASR) programs for 2010-2011.
+Implemented extensive marketing campaign for new Hunter/Fisher Guide program, with support from INTRD and ACOA.